hyperledger-archives/grid/docs/source/family_specification.rst

 Transaction Payload
 -------------------

-All Supply Chain transactions are wrapped in a tagged payload object to allow for the transaction to be dispatched to appropriate handling logic.
+All Grid Track and Trace transactions are wrapped in a tagged payload object to allow for the transaction to be dispatched to appropriate handling logic.

 .. code-block:: protobuf